burnsk15/landing_page/README.md

 finished the html and css of the header using flex box.
 I was able to get the header to look like the sample photo in a smaller screen but not while wider.
 I'm not sure if it is suppose to have adjusting side padding to keep the same look but for now move on to the next part.

+Added flex-basis to keep the header-content from getting to wide.

 # Random information section
 I used a div element to be place holders for images.
 This section has a lot of div's within div.
 To get the text under the image out both into a div and then apply display:flex, and then flex-direction:column.